 We strongly recommend you use your BRP only to demonstrate your immigration status (for example when travelling, or when it is requested by an education provider, bank, landlord or employer).
-When you don’t need it for this purpose, leave it at home, locked in a safe place.
-If you need to prove your identity or age (eg to rent a car, buy alcohol or get into a club) we suggest you use another form of ID, or obtain a Citizen Card.
+When you don't need it for this purpose, leave it at home, locked in a safe place.
+If you need to prove your identity or age (eg to rent a car, buy certain restricted items or get into a club) we suggest you use another form of ID, or obtain a Citizen Card.

 To apply for a Citizen Card: